princyiakov/videoprocess/README.md

 it means that the image closest to image 1 according to the ssim metric is indeed image 1 , the second closest is picture 60, the third is picture 9.

-The `sort_frames` function will retrieve the closest frame for each frame and so on.
+The `sort_indx` function will retrieve the closest frame for each frame and so on.
 It returns a list which contains the order of the frames.
 It takes as a parameter the frame to use for the start of the sequence.

 The distance ssim is equal to 1 for identical images and -1 for distant images.
 This is why the sort is performed